Imagine walking into a bright and spacious photography studio, nerves and excitement mingling within you.

 4. Lean Head Against Something

 Another headshot idea is to lean your head against something.
-This headshot pose will make you look more relaxed and approachable, while still maintaining a professional edge.
+This headshot pose will make you look more relaxed and approachable while maintaining a professional edge.

 If you are leaning your head against something, be careful not to cross your arms because then it might appear as if you are closing yourself off from the world or that you’re being defensive.